Chevrons

 described it uniquely, in terms borrowed from no one else:

-I'm going to stop it there, actually.
-Dive into Ahmad Matlub's Dictionary of Rhetorical Terms if you want to explore the mysteries of tashim before Hands at Work comes out.
+Let me stop it there.
+You can dive into Ahmad Matlub's Dictionary of Rhetorical Terms if you're curious about the mysteries of tashim before my book comes out.
 The point here is that the poetic term's derivation from Arabic textile vocabulary is traceable to the first half of the 4th/10th century.

 In fact, for all this poet's well-known delight in luxury garments, I have never found him to coin textile metaphors for his own versecraft.
 This owes at least partly to genre: early ghazal poetry (‘Umar's forte) is low on metapoetic self-reference relative to panegyric and invective poetry.
-It might also have something to do with the unique (and uniquely troubling) report that ‘Umar ran a shop at Mecca in which seventy enslaved weavers were put to work.
-Perhaps weaving was for ‘Umar too practical and prosaic a craft to enlist in description of his own poetic art.
-In any case, I bring up ‘Umar as a caution against facile claims that Arabic poetry is always and everywhere represented as a form of weaving.
+It might also have something to do with the unique (and uniquely troubling) report that ‘Umar ran a shop at Mecca where seventy enslaved weavers were put to work.
+Perhaps weaving was too practical and prosaic a craft for ‘Umar to enlist in description of his own poetic art.
+Whatever the case, I bring him up as a caution against facile claims that Arabic poetry is always and everywhere represented as a form of weaving.

 Nor do I presume to "intervene on" Art History as a discipline.
 I have much more to learn in this area than to teach.
 Having said that, let me also say that if historians of Islamic art realized how much information about material culture there is to be gained from early Arabic poetry—and only from early Arabic poetry—then they would spend more time reading it.
 They're definitely going to have to read Hands at Work.